alifele/EEG-SelfResearch/README.md

 # EEG-computation
-this repository is for my EEG computation Codes
+this repository is for my EEG SelfResearch on machine learning based EEG diagnosis